nursahketene/coding101/DayOne/DayOneScript.md

 <button id="showAuthor" onclick="showAuthor()">Show Author</button>
 ```

 Nice we are now triggering an event called `showAuthor()` but that event doesn't exist yet.
-So lets create it
+So let's create it

 At the bottom of your `index.html` add the following to the bottom of the page